norman/friendly_id/Guide.md

 Use this task to generate slugs after installing FriendlyId in a new application.

 ### Regenerating Slugs

     friendly_id:redo_slugs MODEL=<model name>

-Use this task to regenrate slugs after making any changes to your model's FriendlyId configuration options that affect slug generation.
+Use this task to regenerate slugs after making any changes to your model's FriendlyId configuration options that affect slug generation.
 For example, if you introduce a `cached_slug` column or change the `:seqence_separator`.

 ### Deleting Old Slugs